trustworktech/create-react-ssr-app/docs/deployment.md

 ## Other Solutions

 You need a node server in order to run a Create React SSR App project in production.
 Where you choose to host that node server is up to you.
+A simple solution you can use is Heroku.
+Follow the steps [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs) for information how to get started.

 ## Customizing Environment Variables for Arbitrary Build Environments